 Latest technology on stairlifts, by Stannah

 If you’re concerned about your parent falling or expending too much energy while climbing the stairs, installing a stairlift in their home might be the best decision.
 If your elderly loved one is dealing with heart ailments, rheumatoid arthritis or other mobility issues, a stairlift could drastically reduce the strain.
 There are a variety of stairlift options to consider, from choosing between a straight or curved staircase, to renting vs. buying.
-For those who want to get to their second floor, so that they can continue living in their beloved home, installing a stairlift makes a difference in quality of life and provides piece of mind.
+For those who want to get to the second floor so that they can continue living in their beloved home, installing a stairlift makes a difference to their quality of life and provides peace of mind.